Graph neural network: Combinatorial optimization

 GNNs are used as fundamental building blocks for several combinatorial optimization algorithms.
 Examples include computing shortest paths or Eulerian circuits for a given graph, deriving chip placements superior or competitive to handcrafted human solutions, and improving expert-designed branching rules in branch and bound.

 Cyber security

 When viewed as a graph, a network of computers can be analyzed with GNNs for anomaly detection.
 Anomalies within provenance graphs often correlate to malicious activity within the network.
 GNNs have been used to identify these anomalies on individual nodes and within paths to detect malicious processes, or on the edge level to detect lateral movement.

+Water distribution networks

+Water distribution systems can be modelled as graphs, being then a straightforward application of GNN.
+This kind of algorithm has been applied to water demand forecasting, interconnecting District Metered Areas(DMAs) to improve the forecasting capacity.
+Other application of this algorithm on water distribution modelling is the development of metamodels.

+Computer Vision

+To represent an image as a graph structure, the image is first divided into multiple patches, each of which is treated as a node in the graph.
+Edges are then formed by connecting each node to its nearest neighbors based on spatial or feature similarity.
+This graph-based representation enables the application of graph learning models to visual tasks.
+The relational structure helps to enhance feature extraction and improve performance on image understanding.

+Text and NLP

+Graph-based representation of text helps to capture deeper semantic relationships between words.
+Many studies have used graph networks to enhance performance in various text processing tasks such as text classification, question answering, Neural Machine Translation (NMT), event extraction, fact verification, etc.